-Coronavirus is not a flu virus, so vaccination against it will not protect you from this infection.
-At the same time, flu is also a serious illness that often causes complications.
+Coronavirus is not a flu virus, so getting vaccinated against it will not protect you from this infection.
+At the same time, influenza is also a serious illness that often causes complications.

 If you haven’t yet been vaccinated against the flu, find an opportunity to do it now.